balmas/cts-handles/proposal.md

 It should be possible to integrate the management of Handle records for the [Perseus Digital Library's](http://www.perseus.tufts.edu) CTS URNs into its [CapiTainS-based](http://capitains.org/) text publishing process.
 Perseus would act in the role of a Participating CTS Text Publisher (PCTP).

-Assuming that the CHSP provides an automated means to for PCTPs to create and update handles (either via the Handle Service HTTP API or a customized solution), Perseus could add steps to its text deployment and urn assignment processes to issue Create requests for new URN Handles and Update requests for previously registered URN which have been replaced by newer versions.
+Assuming that the CHSP provides an automated means for PCTPs to create and update handles (either via the Handle Service HTTP API or a customized solution), Perseus could add steps to its text deployment and urn assignment processes to issue Create requests for new URN Handles and Update requests for previously registered URN which have been replaced by newer versions.

 Perseus texts are currently automatically deployed on the [Perseids instance of the CapiTainS CTS API](http://cts.perseids.org/api/cts/?request=GetCapabilities).
 The deployment process is managed by [a cron-invoked script](https://github.com/Capitains/puppet-capitains/blob/master/templates/update_capitains_repos.rb.erb) which pulls release bundles (built by the [HookTest Continuous Integration system](https://github.com/capitains/hook)) from GitHub and publishes them to the CTS API endpoint.
 This script could be modified to automatically update the Centralized Handle Service Provider (CHSP) to ensure that there is a single handle per work and edition/translation.